ye-geeee/designing-data-intensive-applications/part1_foundations_of_data_systems/03_storage_and_retrieval.md

 Many data-bases allow you to add and remove indexes, and it should not affect the contents of the databases; it only affects performance.
 Any kind of indexes usually slows down writes, because the index need to be updated everytime when data is written.

-Therefore, well-chosen indexes speed up read queries, but every index slow down writes.
+Therefore, **well-chosen indexes speed up read queries, but every index slow down writes**.
 For this reason, databases don't usually index everything by default, you can choose the indexes that give your application the greatest benefit, without introducing more overhead than necessary.